 You can also ask someone you trust to come along with you to the appointment.
 You can still ask to speak to the GP alone for parts of the appointment.
 Anything a patient tells their doctor remains confidential, unless:

 Remember, you should get treatment as quickly as possible.
-You might find it useful to take a look at the NICE guidelines, which provide clinical information about eating disorders and how they should be treated.
+You might find it useful to take a look at the NICE guidelines and the MEED guidelines, which provide clinical information about eating disorders and how they should be treated.
 They outline the best practice that healthcare professionals should follow when treating eating disorders.

 Once you’ve been referred, an expert can assess your needs and decide on the best treatment plan for you.
 Your symptoms and diagnosis will affect the kind of treatment you’re offered, and your treatment should account for other mental and physical health conditions that you may have as well.
 There are many different treatment pathways, and not every type of treatment will work for everyone.
 If you don’t feel that the treatment you’re trying is working for you, discuss this with your care team.